-This report is for the benefit of Dundee City Council ("the Council") as administering authority for Tayside Pension Fund and Tayside Transport Pension Fund ("the Funds") and is made available to Audit Scotland and the Accounts Commission (together "the beneficiaries").
-It has been released to the beneficiaries on the basis that wider disclosure is permitted for information purposes, but that we have not taken account of the wider requirements or circumstances of anyone other than the beneficiaries.
+This report is for the benefit of Dundee City Council, as administering authority for Tayside Pension Fund and Tayside Transport Fund, and is made available to Audit Scotland and the Accounts Commission (together "the beneficiaries"), and has been released to the beneficiaries on the basis that wider disclosure is permitted for information purposes, but that we have not taken account of the wider requirements or circumstances of anyone other than the beneficiaries.
+In preparing this report we have not taken into account the interests, needs or circumstances of anyone apart from the beneficiaries, even though we may have been aware that others might read this report.
+We have prepared this report for the beneficiaries alone.